lmoe/node-denon-client/README.md

 # Changelog

+## 0.2.0
+- To meet the Semver rules the package version was changed from 0.1.9 to 0.2.0 because of the last new feature.

+- Four new input options have been added [Aux2, MPlay, MXPort, VDP] (Thanks to @DarkCinema and @jaydonoghue)

+- The port can now be set manually.
+Port 23 is still the default one.
+(Thanks to @jaydonoghue)

 ## 0.1.9
-- Implemented set and get of the display brightness
+- Implemented set and get of the display brightness.

 ## 0.1.8
 - Fix setVolume not being able to use a volume under 10 or floats.